manvimishra15/manvimishra15/README.md

 ## 🧩 About Me

-I’m **Manvi Mishra**, a **BTech student and Full-Stack Developer** who enjoys working where
-**engineering logic, interface design, and emerging technologies intersect**.

-I approach development with a strong focus on:
+I’m a **Full-Stack Developer** with a strong foundation in
-- clear system structure
-- clean and maintainable code
-- thoughtful UI composition
+**backend systems** and a growing focus on
+**frontend architecture, interaction design, and 3D experiences**.

+I enjoy building systems that are:

+- logically structured
+- scalable by design
-- long-term scalability
+- visually intentional

-I like understanding how things work **end-to-end** —
-from backend data flow and APIs
-to frontend interaction, animation, and visual depth.
+- easy to understand and extend

+From **RESTful APIs and data flow**
+to **UI composition, motion, and Three.js experimentation**,
+I focus on building experiences that feel **deliberate, clean, and well-thought-out**.

 ---